From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 Step 6: CI Option 1 with Jenkins

-I use a declarative Jenkinsfile with these stages:
+A declarative Jenkinsfile defines these stages:

 1. Code Checkout